sANthoshKarthIk0792/Santhosh_2025/index.md

 </script>

 ### Markdown samples  [markdown cheatsheet](https://www.markdownguide.org/getting-started/)

 > Using markdown form index.md.
-We are learning markdown.
+We are learning markdown. - Santhosh

 - This text below is something called Markdown.
 This is a heading, inside of code scaffolding.